nelsonic/github-scraper/README.md

 ### 3. Activity feed

-Every person on GitHub has an RSS feed for their recent activity
+Every person on GitHub has an RSS feed for their recent activity;
+this is the 3rd and final tab of the person's profile page.

 it can be viewed online by visiting:
 ```sh